-But what’s not familiar to anyone, and never should be, is a black, red, and silver triad that the Mariners donned during their 1998 Turn Ahead the Clock Night.
+But what’s not familiar to anyone, and never should be, is a black, red, and silver triad that the Mariners donned during their 1998 and 2018 Turn Ahead the Clock Night.

 Not only was the color scheme distressing, players wore sleeveless jerseys with nothing underneath them, backward hats in the field, un-tucked jerseys and had their names placed below their numbers — all one giant, serious slap in the face to tradition and style.

 Fortunately, this trend quickly came and went, until MLB revitalized it some 20 years later.